Blog Mental Health Therapy Hot Cold Shower Therapy: Benefits, Risks, And Technique

 Vasoconstriction refers to the narrowing of blood vessels as a result of the contraction of the muscular walls of the blood vessels (18).
 When you immerse your body in cold water, the blood vessels respond by vasoconstricting.

-This intermittent vasodilation and vasoconstriction induces a vascular pumping effect that in turn causes increased blood flow and tissue oxygenation.
+This intermittent vasodilation and vasoconstriction induces a vascular pumping effect that causes increased blood flow and tissue oxygenation.
 This improves tissue healing, reduces edema, promotes recovery, and improves tissue function (2).

 Contrast hydrotherapy is a form of passive therapy.
-And even though research indicates that active therapies are more effective at pain management than passive ones, hot bath cold shower therapy has numerous benefits (12).
+Although research has indicated that active therapies are more effective at pain management than passive ones, hot bath cold shower therapy has shown numerous benefits (12).

-It is important to note that cold water baths and hot water baths also have benefits.
+It’s important to note that cold water baths and hot water baths also have benefits.
 You can choose either depending on the desired effect.
-Both these types of showers help reduce fatigue and muscle soreness.
+Both these methods help reduce fatigue and muscle soreness.

-Ice bath involves an immersion into ice water or a bath of ice.
+An ice bath involves an immersion into ice water or a bath of ice.
 In ice baths, the temperature of the water is much lower than in cold water baths.
-Ice bath benefits include boosting circulation, immune system support, reduction in stress, anxiety, and fatigue (9).
+Ice bath benefits include boosting circulation and immune system support and a reduction in stress, anxiety, and fatigue (9).

 Cold shower benefits include (15):